Discrimination against parents and carers in the workplace

 Direct sex discrimination

-Direct discrimination can occur when a parent or carer is treated less favourably on the basis of their gender.
+Direct sex discrimination is when, because of your sex, someone treats you less favourably than someone of the opposite sex who is in a similar situation.
+In the context of parenting, this can occur when a parent or carer is treated less favourably on the basis of their sex.

-For instance, if an employer refuses to allow a father to work flexibly around his childcare responsibilities, but allows female colleagues to do so, because of sex (e.g., because employer believes men shouldn’t have caring responsibilities).
+For instance, if an employer refuses to allow a man to work flexibly around his childcare responsibilities, but allows female colleagues to do so, because of sex (e.g., because employer believes women should be the primary care giver and men shouldn’t have caring responsibilities).
 This would be an example of direct sex discrimination.

 Indirect sex discrimination

-Indirect sex discrimination can occur when an employer has a policy or practice that applies to everyone, but disadvantages women, and the policy or practice cannot be justified by the employer.
+Indirect sex discrimination occurs when an employer has a policy or practice that applies in the same way to both sexes, but which puts someone at a disadvantage because of their sex, and the policy or practice cannot be “objectively justified” by the employer.

 Because women tend to have more childcare responsibilities than men, a policy or practice that disadvantages women because of their childcare responsibilities can amount to indirect sex discrimination.
-This was confirmed by the Employment Appeal Tribunal in a case called Dobson v North Cumbria.
+This was confirmed by the Employment Appeal Tribunal in a case in which Working Families intervened called Dobson v North Cumbria.

 This argument can apply to employers who refuse a flexible working request, or a mother’s request to work part time, or the insistence on working patterns that are difficult to make work around childcare responsibilities.
 In Dobson, the employer had a policy requiring employees, including Mrs Dobson, to work flexibly, including weekends, as and when required by the employer.
 The Employment Appeal Tribunal confirmed that women are more likely to find it difficult to work certain hours (for example, nights and weekends) or changeable hours (where the changes are dictated by the employer) than men because of childcare responsibilities.
 As a result Employment Tribunals must accept as fact that women still bear the primary burden of childcare responsibilities and this hinders their ability to work certain hours.